A.S.U.Photo / Shutterstock

-Consumers at both domestic and industrial level are often left with no choice but to purchase steel products that are already galvanized.
-The standard of coating on such steels may not be clearly represented and even misrepresented in certain instances.
+Consumers at both industrial and domestic levels usually have no choice but to buy already galvanized steel products.
+The coating standard of such steels may not be represented explicitly, and even misrepresented in some cases.

-The manufacturer may make claims that cannot be proven in the field.
-In the case of other products, specifically those that are zinc-plated, the packaging contains descriptions such as galvanized that intentionally deceive buyers into believing that the product will be durable even if it is not.
+Claims made by manufacturers may not be proven in the field.
+In the case of other products, especially those that are zinc-plated, the packaging comes with descriptions (such as “galvanized”) that deliberately mislead consumers into believing that the product will be sturdy even if it is not.

 In-Line Galvanized Coatings